lvgl/lvgl/docs/details/widgets/bar.rst

 The bar Widget has a background and an indicator.
 The length of the indicator against the background indicates the bar's current value.

-Vertical bars can be created if the width of the Widget is smaller than its height.

 Both the start and end values of the bar can be set.
 Changing the start value to a value other than the minimum value in its range changes the start position of the indicator.